qxsch/WorkerPool/README.md

          * @throws \Exception in case of a processing Error an Exception will be thrown */ public function onProcessCreate(Semaphore $semaphore) {
+                // semaphore can be used in the run method to synchronize the workers
                 $this->sem=$semaphore;
                 // write something to the stdout
                 echo "\t[".getmypid()."] has been created.\n";